qri-io/jsonschema/README.md

 It involves three steps that should happen _before_ allocating any Schema instances that use the validator:
 1. create a custom type that implements the `Keyword` interface
 2. Load the appropriate draft keyword set (see `draft2019_09_keywords.go`)
-3. call RegisterKeyword with the keyword you'd like to detect in JSON, and a `KeyMaker` function.
+3. call RegisterKeyword with the keyword you’d like to detect in JSON, and a `KeyMaker` function.

 ```go